 Q. My child has nut allergies.
 How does HRNS attend to such needs?

 A. We are a nut free campus for snack and instructional time.
-We also ask that parents not to pack peanut products for snacks/ lunches.
-The staffs are aware of any food allergies that are reported to the school.
+We also ask that parents not pack peanut products for snacks/ lunches.
+The staff is aware of any food allergies that are reported to the school.
 We read the ingredient list of all snacks served at school.
 This is why we require snacks served at school be store- bought and unopened.

 Q. What about diet restrictions?
 How do I know what snacks my child eats at school?

-A. Snacks information are posted weekly in the classrooms.
+A. Snack information is posted weekly in the classrooms.
 If a child has any dietary restrictions we advise parents to pack separate snacks so that they can have the appropriate food to eat during snack time.

 Didn't find your answer above?
 Please contact us with any questions or concerns.